1-877-929-7245

 View condors in the spectacular Colca Canyon

-Admire magnificent Andean condors as they soar majestically above the stunning Colca Canyon – the world’s second deepest canyon.
-Bask in astonishing vistas of the jaw-dropping ravine and learn about the culture of indigenous people.
+Watch awe-inspiring Andean condors as they soar above Colca Canyon – the world’s second deepest canyon – and witness astonishing vistas across the ravine while learning about the indigenous culture.

 On sightseeing tours led by knowledgeable local guides, learn about Lima’s colonial history, Arequipa’s beautiful Santa Catalina Monastery, the ancient Incan capital of Cusco, and the spiritual Andean town of Pisac.